astroid-apps/simple-loading-screen/README.md

 # Usage

 1. Please download the file "./dist/loading.js".
-1. Read with the script tag in the header part.
+1. Read the file with the script tag in the header part.
    ```HTML
    <script src="loading.js"></script>
    ```